saltcorn/react/README.md

 - **Code source**: Describes the source type where you get your React code from.
 The options are:
   - **Saltcorn folder**: The React code is in a folder in the Saltcorn directory.
 The folder is selected in the input below.
-  - **Local**: To get the code from a folder on your local server filesystem (**Path to code** input).
+  - **Local**: To get the code from a folder on your local server file system (**Path to code** input).
   - **Not set**: No code source is set.
 You define the code completely in the view configuration.
 - **Build mode**: Build your bundle.js for development or production.
 Use development for debugging and production for minified deployment code.
+The size of the main bundle changes significantly, please avoid **development** in production.

-# CSS files & images
+## CSS files & images

 To integrate CSS files or images, put them into the project referenced by **Code source** and use the import Syntax.
 For example: